 |for children and support for parents||for children and support for parents||couples (EFT) and families (EFFT)|

 Structured Cognitive Behaviour Therapy will give your child a better understanding of triggers and the consequences of choices made.
-He/she will learn new ways of thinking about stressful situations and managing his/her feelings.
+They will learn new ways of thinking about stressful situations and managing their feelings.
 You will be supported in helping your child to benefit from therapy with a clear plan with concrete and useful strategies to follow.

 - You and your child are given the tools to build on their strengths and work through their challenges